-Data from expanded-access trials, phase II trials, and retrospective analyses support clinical activity of sunitinib 108,157-163 and sorafenib 164-166 in patients with non-clear cell histologies.
+Data from expanded-access trials, phase II trials, and retrospective analyses support clinical activity of sunitinib160-166 and sorafenib167-169 in patients with non-clear cell histologies.
 However, the data indicate that compared with clear cell type RCC, clinical activity of these drugs expressed seems to be reduced in patients with non-clear cell histologies.
-A recent phase II trial of 31 patients with non-clear cell RCC treated with sunitinib reported an ORR of 36% (95% CI: 19%-52%) and median PFS of 6.4 months (95% CI: 4.2-8.6 months).
-162 Additional prospective studies are needed to further clarify the role of sunitinib and sorafenib in non-clear cell carcinoma.
-There are ongoing167,168 or recently completed169 phase II studies investigating the role of sunitinib in non-clear cell carcinoma.
-Sunitinib and sorafenib are category 2A recommendations for treatment-naïve patients with stage IV non-clear cell carcinoma.
+A phase II trial of 31 patients with non-clear cell RCC treated with sunitinib reported an ORR of 36% (95% CI: 19%-52%) and median PFS of 6.4 months (95% CI, 4.2-8.6 months).
+In another study of 53 patients with non-clear RCC (papillary or chromophobe), the ORR to sunitinib or sorafenib was 23%; median PFS was 10.6 months.